 Siri, Alexa, and other assistants have a fixed place in the world of online services.
 As scary as it is sometimes that the devices always wait for their start command (and listen to us), as practical is their advantage in the application.
 In addition to the smart-speakers in the home, language assistants will also be increasingly used on websites and web shops to replace the keyboard and mouse.

 Even without a glass ball, DeSight Studio as a digital agency can discover and recognize digital trends of the future – from which both companies and agencies benefit – provided they have the right partner.

 Social (Life) Media

-In addition to distraction, entertainment, information and sales, the social media giants will continue to invade our everyday lives.
-The already implemented and imminent takeovers and mergers of and with e.g. Messenger services and Smart home electronics are the clear signs of this.
+In addition to distraction, entertainment, information, and sales, social media giants will continue to invade our everyday lives.
+The already implemented and imminent takeovers and mergers of and with, e.g., Messenger services and Smart home electronics are the clear signs of this.
 Once again, users value the gain in convenience and benefits more highly than the disclosure of the most sensitive data from their highly personal everyday lives.

-Automated communication, partly supported by artificial intelligence or simply prefabricated statements: At the other end of the (data) line there is not necessarily a person sitting to exchange information and opinions.
+Electronic communication, partly supported by artificial intelligence or merely prefabricated statements: At the other end of the (data) line, there is not necessarily a person sitting to exchange information and opinions.
 This phenomenon will be found not only in the media and entertainment but also in commercial websites and web shops.
 Chabot’s, which influence the political mood in presidential elections, will probably also cope with challenging customer service in online trading.

 Mobile Online wins

-The trend is clear: in terms of advertising spending, the classic print sector is increasingly losing out to the mobile online sector.
-The emphasis is on the MOBILE online area, which has its own unique user behavior: limited display size, short attention span and fast spontaneous reactions.
+The trend is clear: in terms of advertising spending, the classic print sector is increasingly losing out to the mobile online industry.
+The emphasis is on the mobile online area, which has its unique user behavior: limited display size, short attention span, and fast spontaneous reactions.
 It will be exciting to see how the major media houses react to this with their online presences of (classic) media titles without cannibalizing themselves.